Oberlin College

 Introduction to Oberlin College

 From its founding in 1833, Oberlin College has been at the forefront of history.
-In 1835, Oberlin became the first college in the United States to adopt a policy to admit students of color.
-In 1841, Oberlin became the first to award degrees to women in a coeducational program.
-By 1900, Oberlin had produced one-third of all African American college graduates in the United States.
+In the 1830s, Oberlin became the first college in the United States to adopt a policy to admit students of color and to admit women into a coeducational program.
+By 1900, one-third of all African Americans with a college degree had graduated from Oberlin.

 The Peer Advising Leaders (PAL) Program aims to create a sense of community among first-year students and help them make the most of their first-year educational experience.